zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

     --enable-auto-upgrade true
 ```

 #### [Template](#tab/template1)

-The following example describes how to set automatic extension upgrades for an extension (Dependency Agent Extension in this example) on a VM by using Azure Resource Manager.
+The following example describes how to set automatic extension upgrades for an extension (Dependency Agent extension in this example) on a VM by using Azure Resource Manager.

 ```json
 {